Is Traveling Safe?

 - Always be aware of your surroundings

 If something doesn’t feel right, trust your instincts.
 But don’t let fear hold you back.
-Most places are safer than you think, and pushing a little past your comfort zone can bring great rewards.
+In most situations, traveling is safe, and most places are safer than you think.
+Pushing a little past your comfort zone can bring great rewards.

 September 29, 2012 @ 7:49 pm

 in my opinion about 90 percent people in the world are good and innocent. media always shows the another pictures about places and peoples because many reason and political benefits behinds the original pic. my american friend Nick visit my country Pakistan to see media is wrong or right. after visiting he said me life is going very well here.